Māori : visiting the exhibition

 Theme 9 / Fishing: spiritual beliefs and strong values

-Fishing was essential to the survival of Māori and was also rooted in spiritual beliefs and strong values.
-Māori followed kaitiakitanga (the safeguarding of resources) when managing fishing activities in fresh or sea water.
+Fishing was essential to the survival of the Māori and was also rooted in spiritual beliefs and strong values.
+The Māori followed kaitiakitanga (the safeguarding of resources) when managing fishing activities in fresh or sea water.
 Seasonal cycles and the moon calendar guided their activities.
-Fishing materials were carefully designed and adorned, representing the deep respect that Māori had for Tangaroa (Sea Divinity).
+Fishing materials were carefully designed and adorned, representing the deep respect that the Māori had for Tangaroa (Sea Divinity).

 * Theme 10 / Land: resource management

 Mauri refers to the interconnectedness of everything that exists.
 People are responsible for ensuring that mauri is protected and preserved.
 Wrongful use of resources directly impacts the mauri, or vital force, of a place and, consequently, all things linked to it.

 In New Zealand, controversy surrounding the seabed and coastal areas of New Zealand broke out when a new law placed ownership of these areas in the hands of the government.
 Māori tribes united in their protest against this law, which removed their right to test tribal claims of ancestral and historical ownership, in accordance with the Treaty of Waitangi.

 The legal conflict arose in 1996.
 After several developments, the New Zealand Government tabled, on 18 November 2004, the Foreshore and Seabed Act, according to which the land belonged to the Crown.

 Widespread protest followed, bringing together Māori tribes, non-Māori supporters, representatives of the legal community, and countless others.
 These people walked to protest against the bill, converging on Parliament’s doorstep in the greatest public gathering ever seen in Aotearoa New Zealand.